fixonz/Spongebob_bot/README.md

 # Spongebob_bot
-A discord bot, specifically made for the ACC Discord Bot Competition
+A discord bot specifically made for the ACC Discord Bot Competition